Risk Management

 SMBC Group's Risk Management SystemEnlarge image

-The Basel Committee on Banking Supervision's “Corporate governance principles for banks” recommends “three lines of defense” as a framework for risk management and governance.
-Based on this framework, we have clarified the roles and responsibilities of each unit as indicated below and we are taking steps to achieve more effective and stronger risk management and compliance systems.
+The Basel Committee on Banking Supervision's corporate governance principles for banks recommends "three lines of defense" as a framework for risk management and governance.
+Based on this framework, we have clarified the roles and responsibilities of each unit, as shown in the table on the right, and we are taking steps to achieve more effective and stronger risk management and compliance frameworks.

 Definition of SMBC Group's Three Lines of Defense Enlarge image